Kemeny's constant minimization for reversible Markov chains via structure-preserving perturbations: Introduction

-We emphasize that this type of problem---optimizing a global measure of Markov chains---is closely related to optimizing global measures of complex networks.
-Examples include the total communicability~\cite{BenziKlymko}, studied in~\cite{MR3439773,MR3479697}; the reduction of a graph's controversy score~\cite{Garimella}; the Estrada index~\cite{ESTRADA2000713}---the trace of the matrix exponential of the adjacency matrix---analyzed in~\cite{MasseiTudisco}; and the related natural connectivity~\cite{2010-0661}, investigated in~\cite{MIOBI}. {Following this path, recently in~\cite{Guglielmi} the authors assess the robustness associated with eigenvector centrality via small modifications of complex networks, while target values of Katz and PageRank centrality measures are reached via an IPM approach in~\cite{Cipolla}; moreover, in~\cite{MR4822696} the authors face the problem of assigning a probability distribution to a given Markov chain.} {In this research framework, we also treat an application where the Markov chain arises as a random walk on a complex network, with particular emphasis on networks representing national-scale power grids~\cite{MEDJROUBI201714}; see also the analogous application in~\cite{MasseiTudisco}.}
+Optimizing a global measure of Markov chains is closely related to optimizing global measures of complex networks.
+Examples include the total communicability~\cite{BenziKlymko}, studied in~\cite{MR3439773,MR3479697}; the reduction of a graph's controversy score~\cite{Garimella}; the Estrada index~\cite{ESTRADA2000713}---the trace of the matrix exponential of the adjacency matrix---analyzed in~\cite{MasseiTudisco}; and the related natural connectivity investigated in~\cite{MIOBI}. {Following this path, recently in~\cite{Guglielmi} the authors assess the robustness associated with eigenvector centrality via small modifications of complex networks, in \cite{MR4973135} through properties of the Fiedler and Perron eigenpairs, while target values of Katz and PageRank centrality measures are reached via an {Interior Point Method (IPM)} approach in~\cite{Cipolla}; moreover, in~\cite{MR4822696} the authors face the problem of assigning a probability distribution to a given Markov chain.} {In this research framework, we also treat an application where the Markov chain arises as a random walk on a complex network, with particular emphasis on networks representing national-scale power grids~\cite{MEDJROUBI201714}; see also the analogous application in~\cite{MasseiTudisco}.}

-The paper is organized as follows.
-The remainder of this section, Section~\ref{sec:notation}, introduces the necessary preliminaries and notation.
-In Section~\ref{sec:all-the-problems}, we formulate the problem as an optimization task and analyze its theoretical properties.
-Sections~\ref{sec:solving-all-the-problems} and~\ref{sec:riemannian_formulation} focus on the development of efficient algorithms for solving these problems: in Section~\ref{sec:solving-all-the-problems}, we present a formulation based on constrained optimization, while in Section~\ref{sec:riemannian_formulation}, we address the problem within the framework of Riemannian optimization.
-Section~\ref{sec:numerical-examples} reports numerical experiments that validate the proposed methods, and Section~\ref{sec:conclusions} concludes the paper with final remarks.